How to make a pooter

 A pooter enables you to observe tiny insects without touching them and is an essential tool for any young wildlife enthusiast.
 Here's how to make your own:

-2 Take two bendy straws (or plastic tubing) and trim a few centimetres off the end of one.
+Take two bendy straws (if you can, try to find straws that aren't made out of plastic) and trim a few centimetres off the end of one.
 Insert the straws through the lid holes, plugging any gaps with blutack or plasticine.
 Next, using an elastic band or tape, secure a square of muslin, old tights or gauze over the end of the shorter straw (this keeps the insects away from your mouth).